 So, if you are looking for outstanding sound quality, compact design, and aesthetic appeal, bookshelf speakers would be an excellent option.
 However, their features, size, and performance may vary depending on your needs, budget, and preferences.

-I have made a selection of the best bookshelf speakers under 500 bucks, comprising of 10 amazing models.
+I have made a selection of bookshelf speakers under 500 bucks, comprising of 10 amazing models.
 They offer hours of listening pleasure and won’t burn a hole in your wallet.